conventional-commits/conventionalcommits.org/content/next/index.md

   [git trailer convention](https://git-scm.com/docs/git-interpret-trailers)).
 1. A footer's token MUST use `-` in place of whitespace characters, e.g., `Acked-by` (this helps differentiate the footer section from a multi-paragraph body).
 An exception is made for `BREAKING CHANGE`, which MAY also be used as a token.
-1. A footer's value MAY contain spaces and newlines, and parses MUST terminate parsing when the next valid footer token/separator pair is observed.
+1. A footer's value MAY contain spaces and newlines, and parsing MUST terminate when the next valid footer token/separator pair is observed.
 1. Breaking changes MUST be indicated in the type/scope prefix of a commit, or as a trailer in the footer.
 1. If included as a trailer, a breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
 1. If included in the type/scope prefix, breaking changes MUST be indicated by a `!` immediately before the `:`.
-If `!` is used, `BREAKING CHANGE:` MAY be ommitted from the body or footer section, and the commit description SHALL be used to describe the breaking change.
+If `!` is used, `BREAKING CHANGE:` MAY be ommitted from the footer section, and the commit description SHALL be used to describe the breaking change.
 1. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., _docs: updated ref docs._
 1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
-1. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used in footer.
+1. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.

 ## Why Use Conventional Commits